- Home

 1952 Triumph Thunderbird Motorcycle

-The Thunderbird made an unforgettable public debut at the Montlhéry circuit near Paris, where three standard-production machines were ridden 500 miles (800 km) at an average speed of 92 mph (148 km/h).
-Remarkably, each bike was ridden to the circuit and back to the Meriden (England) factory, demonstrating impressive reliability.
-The model later achieved lasting fame when Marlon Brando rode a 1950 Thunderbird in the 1953 film The Wild One, cementing its place in motorcycle history.
+The Thunderbird's reputation was cemented early on when three standard-production machines covered 500 miles at an average speed of 92 mph at the Montlhéry circuit near Paris, before being ridden back to the Meriden factory-an extraordinary demonstration of durability.
+Its cultural legacy was sealed when Marlon Brando rode a Thunderbird in the 1953 film The Wild One, securing its place in motorcycling history.

 Visually, the Thunderbird embodied simplicity and purposeful design: a round headlamp set into a nacelle, a sprung single saddle, lightweight wire-spoke wheels, twin exhausts, and Triumph's signature clean lines.
 The machine uses a brazed-lug rigid frame paired with a telescopic front fork and Triumph's innovative sprung hub rear suspension.
 Although appearing rigid, the sprung hub houses internal springs offering up to two inches of travel-an early solution for rear suspension before swingarms became standard.
 Drum brakes are fitted front and rear.